Ciampitti-Lab/ciampitti-lab.github.io/public/blog/md/developing_for_avp_part_1.md

 ## 2. Live camera feed: the gatekeeper

 - **Raw passthrough access is enterprise-only (visionOS 2+).** Public-store apps can't touch the main cameras for privacy reasons; access is behind the entitlement `com.apple.developer.arkit.main-camera-access.allow`.
 - We are working on obtaining the necessary entitlement.
-In the meantime, I'm focusing on what's already possible with the publicly available ARKit stack—which offers a lot of capabilities for ag-tech applications, as detailed in topic #3 below.
+In the meantime, I'm focusing on what's already possible with the publicly available ARKit stack-which offers a lot of capabilities for ag-tech applications, as detailed in topic #3 below.

 ---